-We initiated a trickle-down approach by equipping our nursing leaders with leadership soft skills.
-Our leaders are appropriately educated and trained with a high degree of skill around operational management, however an opportunity was identified to provide new tools to enhance their skill set in leading their team members.
+We initiated a trick-le-down approach by equipping our nursing leaders with leadership soft skills.
+Our leaders are appropriately educated and trained with a high degree of skill around operational management, however an opportunity was identified to provide new tools to enhance their skill set in leading their team memattended and supported dialogue around the topics, sharing successes and challenges.
+These sessions were noted by attendees to be immensely helpful and much appreciated.

 We focused our attention on our clinical managers first, preparing a leadership curriculum that included topics such as the importance of vulnerability, fundamentals in team building, approaching difficult conversations, and understanding generational differences.
 Each presentation was a two-hour interactive, in-person session.
-Managers along with their directors attended and supported dialogue around the topics, sharing successes and challenges.
-These sessions were noted by attendees to be immensely helpful and much appreciated.
+Managers along with their directors